w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 choose the transaction fee model, tokenomics, and custom compile rules.
 One or many validators can start validating a subnet runtime, effectively becoming a subset of the overall validator set of the Primary Network.

+#### Virtual Machines

+Avalanche uses Virtual Machines (VMs) as blueprints for defining blockchain behavior, including state transitions, transaction rules, and API interfaces.
+Developers can use the same VM to create multiple independent blockchains with identical rules.

+For example, Avalanche's Primary Network requires validators to run three core VMs:

+Avalanche allows developers to build custom VMs for advanced use cases.
+These custom VMs can be implemented in any programming language and communicate with Avalanche using a language-agnostic RPC protocol.
+Developers can also use the Subnet-EVM for quick deployment of Solidity-based blockchains or create fully custom VMs for maximum flexibility.

+In contrast, Polkadot does not have a native smart contract layer.
+Instead, its EVM and WASM smart contract capabilities are implemented on parachains.
+Parachains on Polkadot are independent blockchains that connect to the relay chain and share its security.
+Its parachain model allows developers to build highly customized blockchain runtimes using the Polkadot SDK, a modular framework for blockchain development.
+These runtimes (state transition functions for Polkadot parachains/rollups) are compiled to WASM.

+This difference highlights Avalanche's focus on VM-based blockchain customization and Polkadot's emphasis on shared security and modular runtime development.

 ## Consensus